Almonds

 If you’re mad for French macarons, you might enjoy the map I did for American Almond Products Company.
 Called Macaronathon it takes you to all the bakeries and patisseries in New York that specialize in delectable French almond macarons.

-Almonds shine in savory dishes such as this Spanish style carrot and cauliflower with a zesty roasted red pepper and almond sauce.
+Almonds shine in savory dishes such as a South-Aisan-style chicken curry with almonds and apricots.
 This is a recipe I developed for an article in Food and Wine Magazine.

 Read the Recipes